zlogic/mendix-docs/content/en/docs/releasenotes/catalog/_index.md

 #### Fixes

-* We fixed a bug where the edit button was not appearing for Business Events
+* We fixed a bug where the Edit button was not appearing for Business Events.
-* We fixed in issue where users that were promoted to Technical Owner would get an incorrect notification
+* We fixed an issue where users that were promoted to Technical Owner received an incorrect notification.

 #### Improvement

-* Various UI improvements to offer better insight into registration of services
+* We made various UI improvements to offer better insight into service registration.

 ### November 14, 2024